Local Access to Huge Random Objects through Partial Sampling: Model and Overview of our Techniques

-\paragraph{Erd\"{o}s-R\'{e}nyi} In Section~\ref{sec:app_er}, we apply our construction to random $G(n,p)$ graphs for arbitrary $p$, and obtain $\func{vertex-pair}$, $\func{next-neighbor}$, and $\func{random-neighbor}$ queries, using polylogarithmic resources (time, space and random bits) per query.
-We remark that, while $\Omega(n+m) = \Omega(p n^2)$ time and space is clearly necessary to generate and represent a full random graph, our implementation supports local-access via all three types of queries, and yet can generate a full graph in $\widetilde{O}(n+m)$ time and space (Corollary~\ref{thm:er-optimal}), which is tight up to polylogarithmic factors.
+We now consider the application of our construction above to actual random graph models, where we must realize the assumption that $\prod^{b}_{u=a} (1-p_{vu})$ and $\sum^{b}_{u=a} p_{vu}$ can be computed efficiently.
+For the Erd\"{o}s-R\'{e}nyi $G(n,p)$ model, these quantities have simple closed-form expressions.
+Thus, we obtain implementations of $\func{Vertex-Pair}$, $\func{Next-Neighbor}$, and $\func{Random-Neighbor}$ queries, using polylogarithmic resources per query, for \emph{arbitrary} values of $p$, We remark that, while $\Omega(n+m) = \Omega(p n^2)$ time and space is clearly necessary to generate and represent a full random graph, our implementation supports local-access via all three types of queries, and yet can generate a full graph in $\widetilde{O}(n+m)$ time and space (Corollary~\ref{thm:er-optimal}).

-\paragraph{Stochastic Block Model} We generalize our construction to the Stochastic Block Model.
+We also generalize our construction to implement the Stochastic Block Model.
 In this model, the vertex set is partitioned into $r$ \emph{communities} $\left\{ C_1, \ldots, C_r \right\}$.
-The probability that an edge exists depends on the communities of its endpoints: if $u\in C_i$ and $v \in C_j$, then $\{u,v\}$ exists with probability $p_{i,j}$, given in an $r\times r$ matrix $\matr{P}$.
-As communities in the observed data are generally unknown a priori, and significant research has been devoted to designing efficient algorithm for community detection and recovery, these studies generally consider the \emph{random community assignment} condition for the purpose of designing and analyzing algorithms (see e.g., \cite{mossel2015reconstruction}).
-Thus, in this work, we aim to construct generators for this important case, where the community assignment of vertices are independently sampled from some given distribution $\distr{R}$.
+The probability that an edge exists between $u\in C_i$ and $v \in C_j$ is $p_{ij}$.
+A naive solution would be to simply assign communities to contiguous (by index) blocks of vertices, which would easily allow us to calculate the relevant sums/products of probabilities on continuous ranges of indices, with some additional case analysis to check when we are at a community boundary.
+However, this setup is unrealistic, and not particularly useful in the context of the Stochastic Block model.
+As communities in the observed data are generally unknown a priori, and significant research has been devoted to designing efficient algorithms for community detection and recovery, these studies generally consider the \emph{random community assignment} condition for the purpose of designing and analyzing algorithms \cite{mossel2015reconstruction}.
+Thus, we construct implementations where the community assignments are sampled from some given distribution $\mathsf R$, or from a collection of specified community sizes $\langle |C_1|, \ldots, |C_r|\rangle$.
+The main difficulty here is to obtain a uniformly sampled assignment of vertices to communities on-the-fly.